-Being located close to both borders, TUL also works closely with a number of German and Polish universities.
-In 2001, it co-founded Neisse University, an academic network run in conjunction with Wrocław University of Technology in Lower Silesia and Zittau-Görlitz University of Applied Sciences in Saxony in which students take a combined study programme with parts in each of the three countries.
+Being located close to the German and Polish border, the TUL also works closely with a number of universities in both countries.
+In 2001, it co-founded the Neisse University, an academic network run in conjunction with Wrocław University of Technology in Lower Silesia and Zittau-Görlitz University of Applied Sciences in Saxony in which students take a multiple degree study programme with one year spent in each of the three countries.

 Being a smaller-size university, the TUL is known for its individual approach to students, family-like atmosphere and provision of helping hands whenever needed.
 International students at the TUL can easily find support and help within their communities and also from the Erasmus Student Network club.
 An Orientation week and a number of other events for international and local students are a regular part of the academic calendar.
 A very popular event is the Summer Festival of Foreigners and Minorities organised jointly by local institutions of the town of Liberec and the Liberec region.